 2 tbsp Ghee, 2 lbs Pumpkin

-When the pumpkin is completely mashed add the sugar and mix well.
+Once fully mashed, add sugar and mix well.

 1/2 cup Sugar